Wolverine971/9takes/src/blog/people/techies/Palmer-Luckey.md

 ---
 title: 'Palmer Luckey: An Enneagram 7, The Daring Dreamer'
-description: 'Explore the psychology of tech visionary Palmer Luckey through the lens of Enneagram Type 7.
+description: 'Explore the psychology of Palmer Luckey through the lens of Enneagram Type 7.
 Discover how his personality fuels his bold innovations in VR and AI.'
 author: 'DJ Wayne'
 date: '2024-05-07'
 loc: 'https://9takes.com/blog/famous-enneagram-types/Palmer-Luckey'